The Buccaneers (film)

 The Buccaneers is a 1924 American short silent comedy film directed by Robert F. McGowan.
-It was the 23rd Our Gang short subject released.
+It was the 23rd Our Gang short subject to be released.

 Plot

 The gang decides to be pirates and build a boat, which sinks immediately upon launching.
 The boys then blame Mary because she is a girl.
 Friendly sea captain, Capt.
 Whelan, tells her she can play pirate on his fishing boat and the boys join her.
 Their boat accidentally gets set free of her moorings and the gang has adventures on the “high seas” of the harbor, until they are boarded by the U.S. Navy battleship California.

 Production notes

 When the silent Pathé Our Gang comedies were syndicated for television as "The Mischief Makers" in 1960, The Buccaneers was retitled The Pirates.